Children learn in many different ways. Some kids learn through visual aids, some learn through songs, while others learn by moving around.

 Picture this: A group of 3-year-old kids in two teams, each team with a gym ball as big as them.
 Their goal is to work together as a team and roll the giant gym ball from point A to point B as a team.
 First, they each try to push the ball on their own.
 But after some guidance from their teacher, the kids slowly start to work with one another on how they can move the ball together.
 Now, each team is waiting for the teacher’s cue and ready to roll!

 This is just one of the many activities included in the KinderFit programme.

 Moving and Learning: Developing Fundamental Movement Skills

 Through such activities, fundamental physical movement skills such as fine, gross and coordination skills will be honed.
 Your child will also acquire other important life skills such as self-confidence, cooperation and leadership skills.
 Children from Pre-Nursery classes (3 years old) and above will attend KinderFit classes in a dedicated room in the Centre, with ample running space, cushioned mats, coloured gym blocks, and mirrored walls.

 Use of Music and Themes

-Exercises are complemented with music and the school’s theme.
-What we really like are how storylines are woven into the fitness activities.
+Exercises are complemented by music and the school’s theme.
+What we really like is how storylines are woven into fitness activities.
 Instead of simply throwing a bean bag into the basket, cute animal bean bags are used and children are encouraged to ‘save the animals’ by getting them back safely in their ‘homes’.

-Music is also used in the KinderFit prgoramme.
-For example, specially selected songs with meaningful lyrics that build social values, self-esteem and confidence are used in the warm up, main activity and cool down sessions.
+Music is also used in the KinderFit programme.
+For example, specially selected songs with meaningful lyrics that build social values, self-esteem and confidence are used in the warm-up, main activity and cool-down sessions.